cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform/README.txt

 = Easy to use =

 This plugin is very easy to set up thanks to a graceful and intuitive admin interface.
-You can quickly create a contact form by using the shortcode and copying it where you want it to appear.
+You can quickly create a contact form by using our pre-built page or copying a shortcode where you want it to appear.

 = Fully customizable =

 It allows you to customize everything you want.
 You can decide which fields to display and what kind of user can see them.
 You can decide which fields are required and which are not.
-You can change or hide the field labels, set a minimum or maximum length for text fields, use placeholders and decide what message to display when an error occurs.
-You can add customized text above and below the form, you can choose a template based on your tastes or you are free to create and use a personal template for your contact form.
+You can change or hide the field labels, choose the labels placement and how required fields are marked, set a minimum or maximum length for text fields, use placeholders and decide what message to display when an error occurs.
+You can add customized text above and below the form, you can choose a template based on your tastes or you are free to create and use a personal template for your contact form, you can add your own customized JavaScript code or CSS stylesheet.

 = Ready to use =